scambier/obsidian-auto-updated-date/README.md

 ## TODO

+- [ ] Working on mobile - why doesn't it work?
 - [ ] Command to quickly toggle the plugin
   - [ ] Add a "blacklist" or "whitelist" option to exclude certain files?
 - [ ] Moment locale override?